Integrated Tests

 Note

-The make_ats_environment and ats_run steps may require internet access to collect python packages and baseline files.
+The make ats_environment and make ats_run steps may require internet access to collect python packages and baseline files.

 Note